tvconefive/uncelestial.github.io/faq.md

 ---
 title: FAQ (Fan-Asked Questions)
 description: Maybe this will get me out of having to do interviews.
+Got one?
+Ask it on Twitter [@uncelestial](http://www.twitter.com/uncelestial).
 ---

 ## FAQ (Fan-Asked Questions)